cktang88/browser-productivity-extension/README.md

 Info
 ---

-Four commonly used components for a basic extension:
+Four commonly-used components for a basic extension:

 1. **Content-scripts** can directly access DOM.
 The JS variables and functions from the tab and your content_scripts cannot interact.
 Furthermore, content-scripts *cannot use storage*.